CB-postech/scRNAseq.Cancer.Rpackage/README.md

 -prepare normalized counts matrix
 -using scHCL package to predict cell-of-origins of your own single-cell rna-seq data
 -refine the results from scHCL by considering the tissue origin where you resected

+#### Estimation of TF-regulon activity
+*seurat2dorothea.R*
+-user should pre-define confidence level and species to set regulon -from seurat object, calculate the activity by using DoRothEA package